rpi-graduate-council/grad-wiki/README.md

 # "How to Not Screw up Grad School" - an (unofficial) RPI Grad Wiki

 ## DISCLAIMER
-This is a community-sourced project, by RPI Grads for RPI Grads, aimed to share history and insights on how to navigate the world-renowned Rensselaer Polytechnic Institute, Troy, and beyond.
+This is an [RPI Graduate Council](https://sites.google.com/view/rpistugov/graduate-council) community-sourced project, by Grads for Grads, aimed to share history and insights on how to navigate the world-renowned Rensselaer Polytechnic Institute, Troy, and beyond.

 We do our best to fact-check all entries, but to err is human.
 Thus, _all information provided and advice given in this Wiki comes without any warranty, whatsoever_.
 Please double-check before taking action.